idealneil/filebrowser-docker-guide/README.md

 ### Installation:
-In your home directory create the App Data folder for your Docker config files `cd mkdir appdata cd appdata mkdir filebrowser`
+In your home directory create the App Data folder for your Docker config files `cd`
+`mkdir appdata`
+`cd appdata`
+`mkdir filebrowser`

-Create the 'filebrowser.db' file before running the stack in Portainer.
-Otherwise it will create a folder instead.
+Create the 'filebrowser.db' file before running your docker compose file, otherwise it will create a folder instead.
+This will not work.
-`cd filebrowser
+`cd filebrowser`
-touch filebrowser.db`
+`touch filebrowser.db`

 Create a new docker compose yml file or copy the contents of the docker-compose-filebrowser.yml file into your exising one.
 Change the volume details to match the home folder for your system.
 Filebrowser uses port 8080, which is a very common port for other docker containers.
 Change the left hand side of the ports to suit.
 In my case I'm using port 8081